telerik/winforms-docs/telerik-presentation-framework/vector-images-support.md

 {{endregion}}

 You can control whether Image or SvgImage will be painted on an element level as well.
 This can be done via the the **ImageDrawType** enumeration that offers two options: Svg or Image.
-Note that if there is no SvgImage set, this property will return ImageDrawType.Image.
+Note that if there is no SvgImage set, this property will return **ImageDrawType.Image**.

-For example you may prefer to use bitmap images for your application but use SVG images for specific element:
+For example you may prefer to use bitmap images for your application but use SVG image for а specific element:

 {{source=..\SamplesCS\TPF\SvgSupport\SVGSupport.cs region=EnableSvgForSpecificElement}}
 {{source=..\SamplesVB\TPF\SvgSupport\SVGSupport.vb region=EnableSvgForSpecificElement}}